 Is Nikko Worth Visiting?

-Hakone Shrine is the most beautiful shrine in Hakone and one of the best in Japan, in my opinion.
+Hakone Shrine is a very beautiful shrine.
 The first thing that strikes visitors is the red gate (called torii) by the waters of Lake Ashi.
-There’s also a torii in the water in Miyajima island near Hiroshima, but if you’re not planning on going that far, this torii in Hakone is quite an incredible view.
-I don’t know, but there’s something magical about this place.
+There’s also a torii in the water on Miyajima island near Hiroshima, but if you’re not planning on going that far, this torii in Hakone is quite an incredible view.
+The only problem is that the Torii is overcrowded and you will have to line up for a long time to get the famous picture of the Torii.

-And this enchanted atmosphere continues all the way up to the shrine’s buildings in the mountain.
-Along the way up, you’ll see red lanterns on each side of the path, and on the top you find the main hall, beautifully surrounded by nature.
+There’s an enchanted atmosphere all the way up to the shrine’s buildings in the mountain.
+Along the way up, you’ll see red lanterns on each side of the path, and on the top, you find the main hall, beautifully surrounded by nature.
 This shrine is really located in the mountains, so you’ll quickly notice the special atmosphere of the place.

-In the shrine grounds, you’ll also find a famous “baby wishing tree” which is believed to help people have babies.
-Lots of people come to Hakone shrine for this tree, so it might be nice to take a look at it too.
+On the shrine grounds, you’ll also find a famous “baby wishing tree” which is believed to help people have babies.
+Lots of people come to the Hakone shrine for this tree, so it might be nice to take a look at it too.

-The Hakone Open Air Museum is known for its great sculptures among a natural setting and this is not something you’ll see every day.
-If you like modern art and nature than this place is for you.
+The Hakone Open Air Museum is known for its great sculptures in a natural setting and this is not something you’ll see every day.
+If you like modern art and nature then this place is for you.
 Plus, since the sculptures are outside, the views change with the seasons, therefore you won’t have the same experience in spring and autumn, for example.

 More information at the Hakone Open Air Museum website >>